 If you’re looking for a straightforward way to start your stock investment journey, buying shares of Citigroup could be the way to go.
 But keep in mind that it takes discipline and knowledge to become a successful investor.
 We’ve produced this page, alongside a number of educational articles, to guide you through the basics and help you to invest successfully.
 If you’re ready to start investing, follow our helpful links below to find a broker you can trust.
 If you don’t feel ready to take the plunge, read on.

-Ready to invest in Citigroup?
+Ready to buy Citigroup stock?
 Click on the links below to choose an online broker that suits your needs.
 Our helpful guides will help you gain a better understanding of your various options, enabling you to make smarter investment decisions.

 If you’re not interested in long-term investing, you might opt to trade shares of Citigroup instead.
 Trading shares involves aiming for shorter-term profits by buying and selling within a rapid timeframe.
 We’ve reviewed a variety of low-fee online brokers that work best for higher-volume trading.

-How to buy Citigroup stocks in 7 simple steps
+How to buy Citigroup stock in 7 simple steps

 Being a successful stock investor takes diligence.
 If you want to buy shares in Citigroup, research the company and the stock’s history first.
 Then be sure to survey the state of the broader stock market.
 After that, you should be in a better position to choose an investment method that makes sense.